wd-David/svelte-component-test-recipes/README.md

 <p>The answer is {answer}</p>
 ```

-It's a simple component that only has one prop `answer` with a default value.
+It's a simple component with only one prop `answer` with a default value.

 Let's see how to test the default value and pass a new one: